ray-project/ray/doc/source/cluster/kubernetes/examples/gpu-training-example.md

 # Substitute the Ray Job's submission id.
 ray job logs 'raysubmit_xxxxxxxxxxxxxxxx' --follow
 ```
+In the rest of this document, we present a more detailed breakdown of the above workflow.

 ## Step 1: Setup a Kubernetes cluster on GCP.
 In this section, we set up a Kubernetes cluster with CPU and GPU node pools.
 These instructions are for GCP, but a similar setup would work for any major cloud provider.